-There are different types of property bond and each will have different risk and return profiles.
-There can also be a significant spead of target returns - all of which will vary from provider-to-provider.
+There are many different types of property bond, and each will have different risk and return profiles.
+There can also be a significant spead of target returns, all of which will vary from provider-to-provider.

-Typically, returns can range from 4% per annum to 15% per annum - but please treat any bonds suggesting returns in excess of 8% per annum with caution.
+Typically, returns can range from 4% to 15% per annum - but treat any bonds suggesting returns in excess of 8% per annum with particular caution.

 Generally, the higher the return, the higher the risk.
 So, before investing into a particular property bond, it's essential that you understand a number of key points.